Updated on 6/06/2026

 Ans.
 The capital of Champaran

-16.How is the morning of Motihari town described?
+18.How is the morning of Motihari town described after Gandhiji received a summons?

 Ans.
 J.B.
 Kripalani